lkuper/CSE290Q-2019-09/readings.md

 ## Further reading

+### The first three weeks

 We'll mostly assume that you are familiar with the basics of **propositional logic**, but if you need a refresher, look at [Chapter 1 (Propositional Logic) of _The Calculus of Computation: Decision Procedures with Applications to Verification_(2007)](https://link.springer.com/chapter/10.1007/978-3-540-74113-8_1) by Aaron R. Bradley and Zohar Manna ([off-campus access link](https://link-springer-com.oca.ucsc.edu/chapter/10.1007/978-3-540-74113-8_1)).
 Bradley and Manna's book is also a good alternative resource for many of the other topics covered in Kroening and Strichman.

-The [_Handbook of Satisfiability_(2009)](https://www.iospress.nl/book/handbook-of-satisfiability/) [(off-campus access link to online edition)](https://ebookcentral-proquest-com.oca.ucsc.edu/lib/ucsc/detail.action?docID=448770), edited by A. Biere, M. Heule, H. van Maaren, and T. Walsh, is an excellent reference for many topics we'll be covering.
+The [_Handbook of Satisfiability_(2009)](https://www.iospress.nl/book/handbook-of-satisfiability/) [(off-campus access link to online edition)](https://ebookcentral-proquest-com.oca.ucsc.edu/lib/ucsc/detail.action?docID=448770), edited by A. Biere, M. Heule, H. van Maaren, and T. Walsh, is an excellent reference for many topics we'll be covering in the first three weeks of class

-A couple of slightly older CACM articles, in addition to the one we're reading, provide an approachable overview of SAT and SMT:
+A couple of slightly older CACM articles, in addition to the one we have as an assigned reading, provide an approachable overview of SAT and SMT:

   - Sharad Malik and Lintao Zhang, [Boolean satisfiability: from theoretical hardness to practical success (CACM 2009)](https://dl.acm.org/citation.cfm?id=1536637)
   - Leonardo de Moura and Nikolaj Bjørner, [Satisfiability modulo theories: introduction and applications (CACM 2011)](https://dl.acm.org/citation.cfm?id=1995394) ([off-campus access link](https://dl-acm-org.oca.ucsc.edu/citation.cfm?doid=1995376.1995394))